RegencySoftware/PostgreSQLEntityFramework/README.md

-# PostgreSQL .NET EF Example
+# PostgreSQL .NET Entity Framework Example

 The repo contains a .NET Core console app using Entity Framework to work with PostgresSQL.
+This application uses LINQ to pull a list of cryptocurrency symbols from a table.

 This application was developed using Database First and the entities were generated using [Npgsql Entity Framework Core Provider](https://www.npgsql.org/efcore/).

+**Example**: dotnet ef dbcontext scaffold "Host=localhost;Database=sandbox;Username=sandbox_user;Password=sandboxuserpwd" Npgsql.EntityFrameworkCore.PostgreSQL

+This example assumes you have PostgreSQL installed.

-In order to run the application do the following.
+**In order to run the application do the following:**

 1. Restore the database located at Resources folder to your PostgresSQL instance.
 2. Update the connection string under Framework/settings.json with a user id and password from your instance.

+**Project Contents:**

+- Framework Folder: Setups up the service provider to inject services and property objects
+- Services Folder:  A method that runs a LINQ query to pull crypto symbols
+- Typical Model and Interface folders

-**Sample Output**
+**Sample Output:**

 ![](https://github.com/RegencySoftware/PostgreSQLEntityFramework/blob/main/PostgresSQLTest/Resources/ScreenShot.png?raw=true)